EliotGann/QANT/README.md

 4.)
 Download the atomic scattering factors from henke (http://henke.lbl.gov/optical_constants/asf.html)  and place the unzipped files in this directory, along with a copy of the "Atomic Weights.txt" file from github (note an alias/shortcut of this files does not work).

-5.) create a shortcut/alias of QANT.ipf and put it somewhere in user procedures along with elementlibrary.ipf .
+5.) create a shortcut/alias of QANT.ipf and elementlibrary.ipf and place them somewhere in "user procedures".

 Also download and install the latest version of Optical Constants Library (seperate github repository https://github.com/EliotGann/Optical-Constants-Database) for optical constants integration.